NORTH POLE LAST DEGREE EXPEDITION

 You can read Borges recipe and training program for his big trips here, there might be a few useful tips for you as well!

-As part of the preparations, we organize a weekend of training in Oslo early February.
+As part of the preparations, we organize a weekend of training in Oslo late in late January.
 The aim is to go through the basic skills for winter survival in order to be as well prepared as possible.
 We go through all the equipment and routines.
 During this training weekend we also get to know each other a bit beforehand, as becoming a team is an important part of the whole concept.
 We also open for one-on-one talks with those who would like to get some personal advise.

 The training weekend in Oslo.